 The Day the Music Died

-Don McLean coined the phrase “the day the music died,” an expression that would later be used as a reference to the day of February 3, 1959, when rock ‘n’ roll musicians Buddy Holly, JP Richardson and Richard Valens died in a plane crash in Iowa together with their pilot Roger Peterson.
-At the time, Holly body was touring across the Midwest together with his band, and rising artists JP Richardson and Richard Valens join them.
+Don McLean coined the phrase “the day the music died,” an expression that would later be used as a reference to the day of February 3, 1959, when rock ‘n’ roll musicians Buddy Holly, JP Richardson, and Richard Valens died in a plane crash in Iowa together with their pilot Roger Peterson.
+At the time, Buddy Holly was touring across the Midwest together with his band, and rising artists JP Richardson and Richard Valens join them.

 A group of men view of the wreckage of a Beechcraft Bonanza airplane in a snowy field outside of Clear Lake, Iowa, early February 1959.
 The crash, on February 3, claimed the lives of American rock and roll musicians Buddy Holly, Ritchie Valens, and J. P. ‘The Big Bopper’ Richardson.
 (Photo by Hulton Archive/Getty Images)